Coronavirus guidance from national Friends of the Earth

 This does not mean stopping our work – climate change won’t wait – but it does mean going about it differently and shifting as much of our work as we can online.

 Our strong recommendation is that until end of May 2020, you move your events and meetings to online meet-ups.

-Make sure to join our webinar on campaigning in the context of coronavirus on Thursday 19 March from 19:30-20:30.
+Make sure to join one of our webinars on campaigning in the context of coronavirus.
 Register to attend (select ‘skills webinar’).

 Here are a couple digital tools to make the most of during this time:

 If you’ve joined our webinars you’ll have experience using this conference call platform.

 You can set up a free account to run your own meetings of 40 min or less.

 If you need to organise something longer, get in touch and we’ll see how we can help.

 Lots of you will already be using this digital campaign platform which lets you build a mailing list and create petitions.